-Introduction to Probability, one - dimensional random variables, two and higher dimensional random variables, probability distributions, Sampling theory, moments, mgf and their properties, Parameter Estimation, point estimation, interval estimation of means and variances, Hypothesis testing, goodness of fit tests, Analysis of variances of one-way and two way classified data, experird ental design. m
+Introduction to Probability, one - dimensional random variables, two and higher dimensional random variables, probability distributions, Sampling theory, moments, mgf and their properties, Parameter Estimation, point estimation, interval estimation of means and variances, Hypothesis testing, goodness of fit tests, Analysis of variances of one-way and two way classified data, experimental design.

-Douglas Montogomery, Design and Analysis of Experiments, 3 Edition, John Wilev.
+Douglas Montogomery, Design and Analysis of Experiments, 3 Edition, John Wiley.